-The River House LLC, Gotthardstrasse 58, 6490 Andermatt, Switzerland manages the hotel The River House Boutique Hotel and operates the website www.theriverhouse.ch and is therefore responsible for the collection, processing, and use of your personal data and the conformity of the data processing with applicable data protection law.
+The River House LLC, Gotthardstrasse 58, 6490 Andermatt, Switzerland manages the Boutique Hotel The River House and operates the website www.theriverhouse.ch and is therefore responsible for the collection, processing, and use of your personal data and the conformity of the data processing with applicable data protection law.

 Your trust is important to us, which is why we take the topic of data protection seriously and ensure appropriate security.
 We naturally comply with the legal provisions of the Federal Data Protection Act (FDPA), the Ordinance to the Federal Data Protection Act (OFDPA), the Telecommunications Act (TCA), and other data protection provisions that may apply under Swiss or EU law, especially the General Data Protection Regulation (GDPR).

 In order for you to know what personal data we collect from you and for what purposes we use the data, please take note of the following information.

 A. Data processing in connection with our